travelping/tetrapak/README.md

     build.erlc_options :: [atom() | {atom(), term()}]

-Options passed to the erlang compiler.
+Options are passed to the erlang compiler.
 Please note that there is no support for rebar-like platform defines at the moment.

 -------------------------------------------------------------------------